Debby-Paul/alx-system_engineering-devops/README.md

-#!bin/bash
-This repo contains the answers to the 0x00. shell, basics.
-It is my first shell project with ALX.
-Thanks
+This file contains Systems Infrastructure.